LinqlLang/Linql/WhitePaper.md

 As developers couple controllers, types, and actions in a one-to-one configuration, systems grow to unprecedented sizes and quickly become unmaintainable, clunky, and confusing.
 ### 6. One More Request

-Because each resource is segregated behind its own controller, `REST` clients typically contain many requests, run sequentially.
+Because each resource is segregated behind its own controller, `REST` clients typically send many sequential requests.

 Imagine I have the following model, and wish to find all `states` that have a Springfield `city`.